 - Parent will do the task for the child and the child observes.

-- Child owns the task.
-Parent offers guidance and suggestions only as needed or asked for.
+- Finally, the child owns the task.
+Parent can offer guidance and suggestions only as needed or asked for.
 The parent cheers on his child’s effort.

 Tim said parents can engage in progressive responsibility building from about age two on.
 At each stage, a parent can gauge if the child is ready for the next challenge.
 First, ask what is the next logical step?
 Second, have the child try.
 If the child succeeds—cheer him on.
 If the child fails—work through the situation with them.
 Does he need more training?
 Or should he take a step back?
 Is this part of the learning process?
 Finally, remind them hard is good and failure is a normal part of healthy growth and learning.